kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

   Jacopo: Thinks my idea reduces the search space, however, he is also fine with a simpler metric, where we just sum the x_{i,p_i.orig} to treat every pod that is not in the same place as 1.
 - Also, warm-start the python solver before the loop.
 - Test the PolySCIP solver (<https://polyscip.zib.de/>).
 Seems to support multiple objectives (<https://www.scipopt.org/doc-3.2.0/applications/MultiObjective/>).

-- Make a runner script to run the scheduler more realistically for testing the modalities better.
-We could use a lambda value (Gaussian or Poisson distribution) to determine how often new pods arrive.
-Also, we could have a certain percentage of pods that are long-running and some that are short-lived.
+### TODOs: Testing

+- Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)

+### TODOs: Plugin

+- New mode: Kør solver sålænge der ikke kommer nye pods (dvs. i fritiden).
+- Make recreation of standalone pods optional and consider to remove it completely.
+- Look throw forks and their stars on github on scheduler-plugins repo
 - Use pluginConfig with args instead of hardcoding values.
 See [scheduler-config.yaml](https://github.com/AlleNeri/scheduler-plugins/blob/dev-optimizedpreemption/manifests/optimizedpreemption/scheduler-config.yaml)
+- QoS classes are currently ignored: BestEffort, Burstable, Guaranteed.
+We currently assume all pods are Guaranteed Pods.
+See also <https://medium.com/@muppedaanvesh/a-hands-on-guide-to-kubernetes-qos-classes-%EF%B8%8F-571b5f8f7e58>
+- Quotas and LimitsRanges are currently ignored.
+See also <https://medium.com/codex/what-you-need-to-know-to-debug-a-preempted-pod-on-kubernetes-1c956eec3f35>
+- Find a better way to set verbose level.
+- Somehow ensure that the cluster state is the same throughout execution.
+If not, consider to evict those non-planned pods during execution.
+We can use the snapshot to see how many there is of each RS-workloads and standalone pods and compare with the actual state.
+We should never have more than planned, but we can have less if something got deleted externally or if we move a pod or evict it.
+- We will get a plan timeout if a pod is removed during plan execution (if a standalone pod is deleted or a workload is scaled down).
+- Add metrics using Prometheus and Grafana.

+### TODOs: Report

+- Write about the default preemption and the test script made showing the limitations of it.
+- The replayer uses a thread pool to issue kubectl apply and kubectl delete commands asynchronously, hiding their latency.
+Each trace event is submitted exactly once as an async job.
+Events are scheduled in deterministic order by simulated time, but the actual completion order of kubectl commands is not enforced.
+We only wait for all outstanding jobs once the replay loop has processed all event times.
+- We should not re-run tests with new found distributions: This is the first branch of results.
+You can present them like this and then add the second bench of results that test different things.
+The first one is to see how much we can improve in a simple static scenario.
+The second in a more dynamic one.
+- Make it clear that many factors influence their concrete distribution so we would rather make it configurable to later use case and for ease of experimentation.
+- Argue why we choose Pareto using the grid-plot and the paper "Reiss et al., EuroSys 2012" which argues that Borg arrivals follow a power-law distribution.
+- Nævn at vi altid bruger en MC sample til at estimere forventet værdi, da vi upper-bounder distributionerne.
+- Nævn at vi har overvejet Lomax for at tillade 0s inter-arrival times, men valgte Pareto da det er mere simpelt og blot sætte xmin til en lille værdi (f.eks.
+0.0001s).
+Brugen af den er fx nem ved CPU og Mem da den allerede sikrer mod lave værdier via xmin.
+- Gør det klart at vores udviklet plugin faktisk ender med at være et Adapter design pattern, da den kan benyttes i flere forskellige hooks, alt efter behov.
+- Gør det klart at via KSF, benytter vi os af Inversion of Control, da vi implementere interfaces som K8s scheduler benytter sig af.
+- Vi tænker måske at fordi der er prioriter så har default scheduler nemmere ved at være optimal, da den tillader preemption, det gør den ikke hvis der blot er en enkelt prioritet (altså ingen prioritering).
+Vi kan lave en uendelig svær case hvor hvis vi først har submittet en høj prioritet pod der fylder det hele, så kan vi ikke skedulere andre høj prioritet pods, da den ikke preemptor.
+Her er vores anderledes, da vi blot optimere antallet af pods for hver prioritet, hvilket betyder at vi tillader at flytte rundt på pods.
+- Vi tillader os at skalere distributionerne fra public traces, da vi antager fx at Borg kunne bruge flere cells (clusters) til at håndtere de samme workloads, hvilket betyder at i stedet for at have 8 cells med i alt 10000 noder, så kunne de have brugt 1000 cells hvor hver cell har 10 noder.
+Dette betyder at distributionen af pod arrivals som er lavet over alle cells i borg kan skaleres med 1000, hvilket nu viser hvor ofte pods ankommer til et enkelt kubernetes cluster med 10 noder.
+- The reason why we think that higher number of priorities helps is that we solve subproblems first.
+- If you dont know the wheighting, the only reasonable thing to do is to start with 1st priority then 2nd and so on.
+However, if you did have a wheighting, you could have done something smarter.
+But since we in real life do not know the wheighting, it makes sense to just start with 1st priority and then 2nd.
+- We can use all from the paper but to avoid any problem with the plagiarism check you can also add a sentence that these results/text is also presented in the arxiv paper that you submitted to IJCAI.
+- Make it clear that we could have removed the PostFilter hook if every@PostFilter wasnt a mode
+- Why we include concrete implementation details: "One exception is if you require a certain technology for your approach, e.g., you investigate gcc and your approach does not extend to other compilers." see "Writing a Computer Science Thesis"
+- We could also make it possible to run until optimal for each priority and return the priorities levels we reached to get.
+Since at the end of the day we only care about high priorities.
+- Gør det klart at preenque kun blokerer mod at en pod går i activeQ
 - Write about the non-determism when we activate blocked pods.
 The order in which they are activated matters.
 We can consider to sort them based on priority and creation time.
 - Write about that gang-scheduling (all-or-nothing strategy) doesn't really make sense in our case as we also preempt pods meaning we therefore cannot revert to the old state.
 However, we can consider to add a permit plugin to make all planned pods schedule together (but still due it does not implement an all-or-nothing strategy, as we have preemptions).
-- QoS classes are currently ignored: BestEffort, Burstable, Guaranteed.
-We currently assume all pods are Guaranteed Pods.
-See also <https://medium.com/@muppedaanvesh/a-hands-on-guide-to-kubernetes-qos-classes-%EF%B8%8F-571b5f8f7e58>
-- Quotas and LimitsRanges are currently ignored.
-See also <https://medium.com/codex/what-you-need-to-know-to-debug-a-preempted-pod-on-kubernetes-1c956eec3f35>
+- Write about why we have the Blocked pods sets: we ensure the pods are activated right away after plan completion.

+### TODOs: General

+- Create unit and integration tests.
 - Clean up the code:
   - Reduce code
   - Switch case